andrew-disario/andrew-disario/README.md

 <b>[FRED Analysis](https://github.com/andrew-disario/fred-analysis)</b>
 </br>Use the Federal Reserve of Economic Data website, Python, Pandas and Matplotlib to analyze the S&P 500.
-> Uses Jupyter Notebooks, Python, Pandas, Matplotlib and Fred.
+> Uses Jupyter Notebooks, Python, Pandas, Matplotlib and FredAPI.

 <h2>🏆 Certifications and Credentials </h2>